AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     The hostname cannot be `pinged`, as it is an egress and _not_ and ingress.

-    Note the __dedicated egress IP address__ is shared by all AEM as a Cloud Service environments in the program.
+    Note that the dedicated egress IP address is shared by all AEM as a Cloud Service environments in the program.

-1. Now you can use the dedicated egress IP address in your custom AEM code and configuration.
+1. Now, you can use the dedicated egress IP address in your custom AEM code and configuration.
 Often when using dedicated egress IP address, the external services AEM as a Cloud Service connects to are configured to only allow traffic from this dedicated IP address.

 ## Connecting to external services over dedicated egress IP address